AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 * {api:anychart.core.gantt.edit.StructureEdit#stroke}stroke(){api} to set the stroke of the row
 * {api:anychart.core.gantt.edit.StructureEdit#placementStroke}placementStroke(){api} to set the stroke of the line marking the target position

-In the following sample, rows in the Live Edit mode have the same fill and target stroke on the whole chart, but their stroke looks differently on the data grid and on the timeline:
+In the following sample, rows in the Live Edit mode have different stroke settings on the data grid and on the timeline.
+Other settings are applied to the whole chart.

 ```
 // allow editing the chart